rhoulay/ionic-starter-theme-dev/README.md

-Ionic Starter Theme Dev based on [ionic-starter-sidemenu](https://github.com/driftyco/ionic-starter-sidemenu) and Templates on Ionic webiste [document](http://ionicframework.com/docs/components/)
+Ionic Starter Theme Dev based on [ionic-starter-sidemenu](https://github.com/driftyco/ionic-starter-sidemenu) and templates on Ionic [document](http://ionicframework.com/docs/components/)

 ---
 This is an addon starter template for the [Ionic Framework](http://ionicframework.com/).